|Profile||General | EIA profile | SEA profile|

 At the national level, environmental quality standards, pollutant discharge or emission standards, standards for environmental monitoring methodology, standards for environmental samples and for environmental basic criteria, are defined.
 At the local level, environmental quality standards and pullutant discharge standards are defined as well.
 Furthermore, national environmental protection industrial standards are determined.

 Hence, China has environmental norms and standards for a very broad variety of issues (e.g. air, water, noise, soil, solid waste, radioactivity, eco-environment) and industries.
 Frequently, new standards are added and published.
-An overview of national standards can be viewed on the following website of the Ministry for Environmental Protection.
+An overview of national standards can be viewed on the following website of the Ministry of Ecology and Environment.

 Country specific terms or acronyms